gitlabhq/gitlabhq/doc/administration/gitaly/praefect.md

 1. Once the moves are complete, [query projects](../../api/projects.md#list-all-projects) using the API to confirm that all projects have moved.
 No projects should be returned with `repository_storage` field set to the old storage.

+In a similar way, you can move Snippet repositories using the [Snippet repository storage moves API](../../api/snippet_repository_storage_moves.md):

 ## Debugging Praefect